GabrielCFigueira/heatSim/README.md

 # heatSim
-simulating the spread of heat using multi-threads
+simulating the spread of heat using parallel programming In this project it is used the paradigm of messages exchange, suported by the library "mplib3"